-The Summary of assessment section in Component 2 sets out the specific arrangements for the external assessment.
-External assessment includes a preparatory period prior to a 20-hour assessment, including 8 hours of informal supervision and 12 hours of formal supervision, taken over a 12-week period.
+The Summary of assessment section in Component 3 sets out the specific arrangements for the external assessment.
+External assessment includes a preparatory period and the task is taken under supervised conditions.
 The expected evidence that must be submitted is explained in the component and sample assessment materials (SAMs).
 Your learners will undertake the external assessment during the period timetabled by Pearson.